 Dimmer Switches work by reducing the power delivered to your light bulb.

 They do this by trimming a section of a waveform, either on the leading edge or trailing edge of the wave.

-Manufacturers have designed their LEDs to be compatible with the majority of common ‘trailing edge’ household dimmers.
-Trailing edge dimmers are slightly more complicated and more expensive than the ‘leading-edge’ versions but they have many more desirable features such as smooth control, silent running, soft start and multi-way dimming that greatly enhance the life of the LEDs.
+Manufacturers have designed their LED light bulbs to be compatible with the majority of common ‘trailing edge’ household dimmers.
+Trailing edge dimmers are slightly more complicated and more expensive than the ‘leading-edge’ versions but they have many more desirable features such as smooth control, silent running, soft start and multi-way dimming that greatly enhance the life of the LED light bulbs.
 For a more comprehensive rundown of dimming and dimmer switches in general, check out our Dimming for Dummies guide.

 How Do Trailing-Edge And Leading Edge Dimmers Work?

 Trailing edge dimmers are designed to fade the voltage to zero rather than switch it abruptly off, by applying resistance to create a ramp.
 This increases the amount of heat dissipated since the resistive period generates heat.

 Predominantly used with incandescent or mains halogen light bulbs, leading-edge dimmers are compatible with resistive or inductive loads and can reduce the load by shortening the cycle at the leading edge of the input waveform.

 How Many Light Bulbs Can Be Used With A Dimmer?